orangecapinnovative/on-site-coding-interview/README.md

 ## Extra Requirements
 - User able to edit `active` todo but can't edit `completed` todo.
-- Todo item can add more attribute like `tag` to make a grouping feature.
 - Make it responsive.
 So the apps can be use both on mobile and desktop.
+- Grouping feature.
+- Having some unit test.
 - Anything from your imagination!